microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 ## Introduction

-This proposal introduces `ReorderThread`, a builtin function for raygeneration shaders to explicitly specify where and how shader execution coherence can be improved.
+This proposal introduces `ReorderThread`, a built-in function for raygeneration shaders to explicitly specify where and how shader execution coherence can be improved.
-Separately, `HitObject` is introduced to decouple traversal, intersection testing and anyhit shading from closesthit and miss shading.
-This separation gives an increase in flexibility and enables `ReorderThread` to improve coherence for closesthit and miss shading, as well as subsequent operations.
+Additionally, `HitObject` is introduced to decouple traversal, intersection testing and anyhit shading from closesthit and miss shading.
+Decoupling these shader stages gives an increase in flexibility and enables `ReorderThread` to improve coherence for closesthit and miss shading, as well as subsequent operations.

 ## Motivation